 Rush was transferred to Western Penitentiary, where he served until being paroled on June 10, 1946.

 His criminal career was not over.
 John Rush was arrested again in 1947, at age 58, for possession of a firearm and explosives that he planned to use in safe-cracking.
-He pleaded guilty and was returned to Western Penitentiary.
-He died there on June 18, 1960.
+He pleaded guilty and was returned to Western Penitentiary, where he died of cancer on June 18, 1960.
+He was 71 years old.